Winter Bird Feeding A Rewarding Season for Bird Watching

 But we can’t help ourselves from wanting to assist them by putting out a bird feeder.

-them a hand we put out our feeders to help them fuel up their bodies to
+To give them a hand we put out our feeders to help them fuel up their bodies to keep warm.

 If you are going to attract wild birds for winter bird feeding, there are some things to consider.
 We’ll talk about three elements necessary for winter survival.